ShriyanDey/attention-flags-mlps-write/README.md

 ## TL;DR

-When GPT-2 reads *"A Greek king sat on his throne,"* does the residual stream at the *king* token measurably acquire *Greek*-associated features — and through what mechanism?
+When GPT-2 reads *"A Greek king sat on his throne,"* does the residual stream at the *king* token measurably acquire *Greek*-associated features, and through what mechanism?

 **Finding:** Attention identifies the adjective–noun relationship at **Layer 2**, but adjective-specific SAE features don't appear in the noun's residual stream until **~3.4 layers later** (typical range 1–5).
 Attention *flags* the relationship; MLPs *write* the features.
 The pattern replicates across **179/200 (90%)** adjective–noun pairs.